connorstaglianod/p2p_demo/README.md

-## Usage Examples

-### Example 1: Share a File on LAN

-Machine 1 (Seeder):
-# Start tracker
-python tracker.py 8000

-# Create torrent (use actual IP for LAN access)
-python create_torrent.py document.pdf http://192.168.1.100:8000/announce document.torrent

-# Start seeding
-python peer.py document.torrent

-Machine 2 (Leecher):
-# Copy document.torrent to this machine
-python peer.py document.torrent

-Machine 3 (Leecher):
-# Copy document.torrent to this machine
-python peer.py document.torrent

-### Example 2: Monitor Tracker Statistics

-Visit http://localhost:8000/stats in a web browser to see:
-- Number of active torrents
-- Peers per torrent
-- Seeders vs. leechers

-### Example 3: Manual Peer Addition

-Any peer wishing to connect to the network must be:
-- On the same LAN
-- Running peer.py with the same .torrent file in the p2p_demo directory

-All peers using the same torrent file will automatically discover each other through the tracker.

-## Troubleshooting common issue(s)
+## Troubleshooting common issues
 ### Error receiving from (peer_IP) - can't concat NoneType to bytes
 - Occurs because of connection issue, simply CTRL+C on leeching machine and run:

-   python peer.py document.torrent
+python peer.py myfile.torrent

 - File should resume downloading where it left off
 - May need to do this multiple times to complete download

+### If issue connecting to peers
+Ensure create_torrent.py was run with correct local IP of initial seeder machine (not localhost)

+Any peer wishing to connect to the network must be:
+- On the same LAN
+- Running peer.py with the same .torrent file in the p2p_demo directory

+All peers using the same torrent file will automatically discover each other through the tracker

+## Implementation Details
 ### File Structure
 bittorrent-p2p/
 ├── peer.py           # Peer client implementation
 ├── tracker.py        # Tracker server implementation
 ├── create_torrent.py # Utility to create .torrent files
 └── README.md         # This file

 ### Peer Architecture
 PeerClient
 ├── TorrentFile (metadata parser)
 ├── PieceManager (download/upload management)